atkaper/devtunnel/README.md

 TODO / Change Requests (not high priority):

+- Implement health endpoint, and prometheus metrics (to be able to keep an eye on memory use).
 - Implement chunked POST's to the tunnel-server from the web requests.
 - If needed, add some form of security?
 Not really needed I think.
 As you can not abuse the tunnel.
 - Perhaps make list of connections persistent at server side also, instead of just in tunnel-clients.